wafaehamdaoui/Todo-App-with-MVC-version-final/README.md

    }
 }
 ```
-**Note**: for this part I prefer to have  a list of users and their passwords .
-I don't use database concept because I'm not familiar with it , but I will try to use it in the next projects.

 **Now we are setup to create the interesting connexion between the login page and mainwondow page**
 so we go to the main and we verify if the value of acceptLogin is true , if yes we show mainwindow if not we show a warning  message;